Taxi driver licences

 For British applicants with no current British passport, a birth certificate showing a minimum of one parent and proof of National Insurance number is required.
 For non EU nationals, a permit which proves your right to work must also be produced.

 All applicants must also submit a duly completed by a doctor at their own registered medical practice following the current guidance.
 A fee will be payable direct to your doctor for this service.
 A certificate of medical examination has to be submitted during the application process and is valid until the driver reaches 45 years old.
 Thereafter, a medical must be resubmitted every 5 years and this becomes an annual requirement upon reaching the age of 65.

-Attendance on a Disability Awareness & Safeguarding Training course organised by the council is also required, for which a non-refundable fee of £35 is payable at your first appointment.
+Attendance on a Disability Awareness & Safeguarding Training course organised by the council is also required, for which a non-refundable fee of £50 is payable at your first appointment.
 There will be a short test at the end of the course to ensure you have understood the course content.
 Only applicants who can show evidence of prior attendance and attainment of an will not be required to complete this training (please ensure that you bring any such certificates - originals only - with you to your appointment.
 You can use this link to book a course.

 Applicants for whom English is not their first language may be asked to provide evidence of having gained a qualification that was taught and assessed in English.
 Applicants who cannot demonstrate a reasonable level of spoken English and/or a suitable qualification may be required to undertake an independent assessment of their spoken English.
 This assessment will be undertaken at the applicant's expense at the Council offices.